mtxrii/Acacia/README.md

 ```

 ## Write some programs
 Acacia is a scripting language, meaning files are read and statements are evaluated top to bottom.
 No main() method or other entry point.
 Just start scripting away.
-Any plaintext file can be read, but for the sake of uniformity, acacia code is typically in files with an `.aci` extension.
+Any plaintext file can be read, but for the sake of uniformity, code lives in `.aci` files.
 Learn more about language specifics in the [docs](DOCS.md).